tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/1-reduce-container-image-size/12-optimize-image-size.md

 Note that while using `.dockerignore` is a good practice, in general, and should be used alongside the above process, it doesn’t impact the `COPY --from=...` commands.

-Note that this technique can be further (if sometimes marginally) improved by using the following one, taking caveats into consideration.
+Additionally this technique can be further (if sometimes marginally) improved by using the following one, taking caveats into consideration.

 ## Employing layer optimization techniques